TarasKiricenko/Project-1/README.md

 First function defines what to do if a "cell" contains a particular class, and if right key is pressed, adds a bullet
 <br>
 <br>
-Second function is running on interval, and moves the bullet up to the top of game field and removes it when bullet reaches top border.
+Second function is running on interval, and moves the bullet up to the top of the game field and removes it when bullet reaches top border.
 <br>
 <br>
 <img width="650" alt="Screenshot 2021-08-11 at 14 34 16" src="https://user-images.githubusercontent.com/81250034/129022002-e2b971bb-f0b6-46b3-bea9-0d6df0625ee4.png">